-3. The client must be living with his/her/their family.
+3. The client must be living with his/her/their family, guardian, foster family, relatives, or other suitable persons.
 Family is defined in Waiver WAC 388-845-0001, which contains definitions of key terms.

 4. The client's risk score from the algorithm must be High or Severe.